Empowering a Strategic Design Team:

 Prioritising the Focus

 Designers felt their value was underutilised as they passively received over 75% of their projects from executives, particularly quick-win initiatives that they found neither fulfilling nor impactful, leading to decreased engagement.
+They did not understand why the Manager assigned these projects to them.

 Executives / Business Units identified a business issue that might need quick fix.